sudhanchitgopkar/nereus/README.md

-# NEREUS
+# Nereus

-Contributors: Sudhan Chitgopkar, Saba Merchant, Elodie Collier, Venusly Yang
+Contributors: [Sudhan Chitgopkar](https://sudhanchitgopkar.com), Saba Merchant, Elodie Collier, Venusly Yang

 This README is a work in Progress.

-## ABOUT NEREUS
+## About Nereus

 Nereus is a dating application for UGA students built as final coursework for CSCI4300, Web Programming.